 Property 6 encompasses >225,000 ha and is located within the Einasleigh Uplands Bioregion near Einasleigh (refer to Figure 5-1 for the general location).
-Predictive habitat mapping criteria as outlined in Attachment E of the SEIS, was used to assess the potential offset areas within this property.
+Predictive habitat mapping criteria as outlined in the EIS Supplement (Attachment E Revised MNES Report, section 18.3.8 and table 18-22 and 18-23), was used to assess the potential offset areas within this property.
 A desktop investigation was undertaken using the mapping criteria with the results indicating the property supports a significant diversity of State mapped vegetation communities and ecological values that have the potential to provide environmental offsets for a the required MNES that are impacted by the Project (subject to field validation of vegetation and habitat present).

 This property supports a mosaic of remnant vegetation comprising of concern and least concern REs with significant areas of high-value regrowth (HVR) and non-remnant vegetation also present.
 Greater than 20 remnant and HVR REs mapped by the Queensland Government within the property are woodland /open woodland communities that have the potential to offset habitat for the koala.
-The majority of these remnant and HVR REs communities within the property also have the potential to provide habitat for the black-throated finch.
+The majority of these remnant and HVR REs communities within the property also have the potential to provide habitat for the black-throated finch, Painted honeyeater.
 The remnant and HVR REs contain potential breeding and or foraging habitat for the squatter pigeon and significant areas within the property contain land zones that typically provide the sandy, gravelly soils that can support habitat communities for the squatter pigeon (i.e. land zones 3, 5, 7, 8, and 10).